 utsnamespace: Isolating kernel and version identifiers.
 (UTS: Unix Timesharing System).

-Docker Engine on Linux also makes use of another technology called
+Docker Engine on Linux also relies on another technology called control groups

-containers and, if required, set up limits and constraints.
+containers and optionally enforce limits and constraints.
 For example,